- Reference Number: HEY1013/2025

 Introduction

 This advice sheet has been produced to give you information about soft tissue, chest injuries and rib fractures.
-It is not meant to replace discussion between you and your doctor.
-If after reading it, you require further explanation please discuss this with the relevant person who has been caring for you.
+It is not meant to replace discussion between you and the healthcare professional looking after you.
+If after reading it you require further explanation, please discuss this with the relevant person who has been caring for you.

 Soft Tissue Injury / Rib Fractures

 You have been assessed by a practitioner as having a chest injury.
-Most injuries are identified as soft tissue injuries to the chest area, however there may be uncomplicated rib fractures present.
+Most injuries are identified as soft tissue injuries to the chest area.
+This includes chest wall bruising and muscular sprains.
+However, there may be uncomplicated rib fractures present.

 The practitioner caring for you will have examined you and determined if you require an X-ray.
 The X-ray will be undertaken to rule out any damage to the lungs or pleural cavity (not to diagnose rib fractures).